isaacward1/AD-HomeLab/README.md

          $env:userprofile\Desktop\AD-HomeLab-main\AD-HomeLab-main\DHCP.ps1

-8. To configure the RRAS/NAT Server Role follow these steps: Server Manager  >  Tools  >  Routing and Remote Access  >  Left click the (local) server  >  Configure and Enable RRAS  >  Network Address Translation (NAT)  >  Select the network interface with DHCP enabled (Sometimes no interfaces may appear, close and reopen the Setup Wizard)  >  Finish
+8. Unfortunately, there is no way to automate the configuration of the RRAS/NAT Server Role.
+To implement it, follow these steps:

+   Server Manager  >  Tools >  Routing and Remote Access  >  Left click the (local) server > Configure and Enable RRAS  >  Network Address Translation (NAT) > Select the network interface with DHCP enabled (Note: Sometimes no interfaces may appear, close and reopen the Setup Wizard) > Finish

 <br>

 <h4>Windows 10 Client VM Setup </h4>